ARMmbed/mbed-os-5-docs/docs/tutorials/serial/serial_communication.md

 #### Terminal applications

 Terminal applications run on your host PC.
-They provide a window where your mbed board can print and where you can type characters back to your board.
+They provide a window where your Mbed board can print and where you can type characters back to your board.

 <span class="tips">**Serial configuration:** The standard setup for the USB serial port is 9600 baud, 8 bits, 1 stop bit, no parity (9600-8-N-1)</span>